 About me

-Shu-wen Yang is a Ph.D. candidate in computer science at National Taiwan University (NTU), advised by Prof. Hung-yi Lee and Prof. Lin-shan Lee.
+Shu-wen Yang is a Ph.D. candidate (final year) in computer science at National Taiwan University (NTU), advised by Prof. Hung-yi Lee and Prof. Lin-shan Lee.
+He is looking for the full-time research scientist position.
 His research interest lies in representation learning for general speech encoders.
-He has published over 10 papers in speech-related top conferences and journals.
-His research has accumulated over 2,100 citations and an h-index of 14 on Google Scholar.
+He has published over 10 papers in speech/audio-related top conferences and journals, including Interspeech, ICASSP, TASLP and ICML.
+His research has accumulated over 2,260 citations and an h-index of 14 on Google Scholar.
 He co-organized the SUPERB benchmark and challenge, now adopted by over 40 institutions.
-He also co-created the S3PRL speech toolkit, which has earned over 2,300 stars on GitHub and is used by more than 150 open-source projects.
+He also co-created the S3PRL speech toolkit, which has earned over 2,400 stars on GitHub and is used by more than 150 open-source projects.
 He gave tutorials on speech representations at NAACL 2022, ICASSP 2022, and Interspeech 2022.
 He co-organized the SUPERB Challenge @ IEEE SLT 2022 and SPARKS Workshop @ IEEE ASRU 2023.
 He received the Google Ph.D.
 Fellowship in 2024.
 Finally, he enjoy playing the piano in the free time, under the guidance of Yiin Bin Yang.
 (See my hobbies)

 (My Curriculum Vitae)

 My primary direction is on speech representation learning, a field that has garnered various names recently.
-My recent efforts concentrate on self-supervised learning, representation generalizability, and efficient pre-training.
+My recent efforts concentrate on self-supervised learning, representation generalizability, and audio generation.

 Self-Supervised Learning (SSL): Learning speech representations from unlabeled data.
 We discover that speech SSL techniques lead to representations with strong task generalizability beyond Automatic Speech Recognition (ASR).
 Additionally, we explore their use across a broad spectrum of real-life speech applications, which marks the beginning of the era of speech foundation models (SFM).